caos/orbos/README.md

 ## Usage Data

 ORBOS components send errors and usage data to CAOS AG, so that we are able to identify code improvement potential.
-If you don't want to send this data or don't have an internet connection, pass the global flag `--disable-ingestion` when using orbctl.
-For disabling ingestion for already-running components, execute the takeoff command again with the `--disable-ingestion` flag.
+If you don't want to send this data or don't have an internet connection, pass the global flag `--disable-analytics` when using orbctl.
+For disabling ingestion for already-running components, execute the takeoff command again with the `--disable-analytics` flag.

 We try to distinguishing the environments from which events come from.
 As environment identifier, we defer the environment identifier from your git repository URL if the --gitops flag is passed.